Alexander Henry Haliday

 Alexander Henry Haliday (1806–1870, also known as Enrico Alessandro Haliday, Alexis Heinrich Haliday, or simply Haliday) was an Irish entomologist.
 He is primarily known for his work on Hymenoptera, Diptera, and Thysanoptera, but worked on all insect orders and on many aspects of entomology.

-Haliday was born in Carnmoney, Co.
-Antrim later living in Holywood, County Down, Ireland.
+Haliday was born in Carnmoney, County Antrim later living in Holywood, County Down, Ireland.
 A boyhood friend of Robert Templeton, he divided his time between Ireland and Lucca, where he co-founded the Italian Entomological Society with Camillo Rondani and Adolfo Targioni Tozzetti.
 He was a member of the Royal Irish Academy, the Belfast Natural History Society, the Microscopical Society of London, and the Galileiana Academy of Arts and Science, as well as a fellow of the (now Royal) Entomological Society of London.

 Alexander Haliday was among the greatest dipterists of the 19th century and one of the most renowned British entomologists.
 His achievements were in four main fields: description, higher taxonomy, synonymy, and biology.
 He erected many major taxa including the order Thysanoptera and the families Mymaridae and Ichneumonidae.

 Biography

 Early life

-Alexander Henry Haliday was born in Clifden, Holywood, a small seaside town in County Down, Ireland on 21 November 1806.
+Alexander Henry Haliday was born in Carnmoney Ireland on 21 November 1806.The family later lived in Holywood, County Down, a small seaside town in County Down in a house named Clifden.
 He was the eldest child of Dr William Haliday (1763-1836) and Marion Webster.
 Haliday had a brother named William Robert and a sister named Hortense.
 His father was the nephew and heir of Dr Alexander Henry Haliday, one of Belfast's best known physicians and political activists.
 The Haliday family was Protestant, though not religious, and clearly well-placed, holding 3228 acre of farmland in County Antrim valued at £3,054.00 in 1820 (£246,763.20 in 2017).
 The family also owned properties in Holywood and Dublin and had a cloth merchant business and shipping interests.
 The Haliday family was related to the wealthy Luccan Pisani family, whom Haliday visited often throughout his life.